auth0/auth0.js/README.md

 Run `yarn lint` to run the linter and check code styles.

-Run `yarn test:es-check:es5 && yarn test:es-check:es2015:module` to check for JS incompatibility.
+Run `yarn install && yarn build && yarn test:es-check:es5 && yarn test:es-check:es2015:module` to check for JS incompatibility.

 See [.circleci/config.yml](.circleci/config.yml) for additional checks that might be run as part of [circleci integration tests](https://circleci.com/).